xtc0/cis-workflow/README.md

 # Task: Create an AAP workflow with approval - use case: 2 CIS hardening rules (RHEL9)

-To see list of CIS rules for RHEL 9, go to https://downloads.cisecurity.org/#/, under "Red Hat Enterprise Linux", select "Download PDF" for CIS Red Hat Enterprise Linux 9 Benchmark v2.0.0.
+To see list of CIS rules for RHEL 9, go to https://downloads.cisecurity.org/#/, under "Operating Systems" section, look for "Red Hat Enterprise Linux" subsection.
+Under the subsection, select "Download PDF" for CIS Red Hat Enterprise Linux 9 Benchmark v2.0.0.
 Document called CIS_Red_Hat_Enterprise_Linux_9_Benchmark_v2.0.0.pdf will then be downloaded.
 This document containes the full list of CIS rules from which we will choose 2 to implement.

 ### Rule 1: Ensure cramfs kernel module is not available